Examples

 You can also specify a focus to guide the compression:

 This variant asks Claude Code to prioritize refactoring-related elements in the summary.
+The instruction after /compact is free-form natural language text.
 Specifically, a 120,000-token context drops to approximately 40,000 tokens after compaction.

 For advanced context management strategies, check the context management examples which illustrate real-world cases.